The main Lanyon building was opened in 1849 and is a Northern Ireland landmark.

 First-year students from outside Northern Ireland are guaranteed a room in Queen’s accommodation in their first year, and this is where you’ll live.

 A quiet, dedicated space just a ten-minute walk from the main Lanyon building, it’s designed for safety, convenience and comfort.
-You’ll be shown around a typical bedroom, living room and the Treehouse hub, the social centre of the Village, which also includes shops and the launderette.
+You’ll be shown around a typical bedroom, living room and the Treehouse hub, the social centre, which also includes shops and the launderette.

-In September 2018 we’re transporting our safe, supportive and social environment to two new city centre locations: Elms BT1 and Elms BT2.
-Click here for more information.
+We have recently expanded our safe, supportive and social environment to two new city centre locations: Elms BT1 and Elms BT2.